 This shouldn’t be surprising due to one simple fact: the fluidity of search engine optimization.
 You know just how important winning at the organic search game truly is.
 Just look at the click-through success rates that studies conducted by Slingshot reveal:

 What exactly does this translate to in terms of conversion success?
 Chitka reports that the top-ranked content on SERPs captures a mind-blowing 32.5 percent of web traffic share.

 Staying on top of the SERPs requires agile thinking; you’ve got to constantly be matching the ever-changing trends of your customers.
 To do that requires a lot of work; in fact, information shared by eMarketer shows that 60 percent of content marketing professionals report having to create at least one piece of content each day.

-Finding success with your SEO, however, has always been about working smarter, not necessarily harder.
+Finding success with your SEO and content strategy, however, has always been about working smarter, not necessarily harder.
 That’s where refreshing your content presents such a unique opportunity.
 Rather than immediately defaulting to trying to write or buy articles, consider that what may have worked for you before might be able to work again; it might simply require a few updates to become more targeted to your current audience.